Humanity & Inclusion in Kenya

 - Ensure protection of vulnerable populations

 - Promote inclusive political participation

-In Dadaab, the largest refugee camp in the world, Humanity & Inclusion provides rehabilitation care for the most vulnerable, notably people with disabilities, and distributes mobility aids such as crutches and wheelchairs.
-Humanity & Inclusion also ensures that the people with disabilities can access humanitarian aid.
+In Dadaab, one of the largest refugee camps in the world, Humanity & Inclusion provides rehabilitation care for the most vulnerable and ensures that people with disabilities can access humanitarian aid.

 Protecting Vulnerable Populations

-To promote HIV prevention in Nairobi, Kiambu and Machakos, staff trained educators to lead peer-to-peer awareness sessions among youth and at-risk populations such as people with disabilities and young mothers.
-This program reached 10,000 people with visual impairments, including 4,000 women.
+To promote HIV prevention in Nairobi, Kiambu and Machakos, Humanity & Inclusion trained educators to lead peer-to-peer awareness sessions among youth and at-risk populations such as people with disabilities and young mothers.

-Humanity & Inclusion works with the police on the issue of road safety, helping establish better enforcement for speeding and helmet violations.
-The organization also trains local NGOs in how to use the media to promote safer roads.
-At the same time, Humanity & Inclusion is carrying out a study into the social and economic impact of road accidents.
+To help establish better enforcement of road regulations, Humanity & Inclusion worked with the police on the issue of road safety and trained local NGOs in how to use the media to promote safer roads.